intersystems-community/iris-rest-api-template/README.md

 # Dockerfile-zpm

 Dockerfile-zpm builds for you a container which contains ZPM package manager client so you are able to install packages from ZPM in this container

-# Dockerfile-zpm-webterminal
-Dockerfile-zpm-webterminal helps to have a container with ZPM and some preloaded ZPM packages, like webterminal

 # .vscode/settings.json